Stories

 A former immigration officer has thanked researchers at Kingston Hospital for saving his life after he became seriously unwell from COVID-19.

 Mike Sansom, 53, from Thames Ditton, was their first COVID-19 case.
 He was put into a coma and admitted to the intensive care unit at Kingston Hospital NHS Foundation Trust in March 2020.
-During his 14-week stay in hospital, he was enrolled into the National Institute for Health and Care Research supported RECOVERY trial.
+During his 14-week stay in hospital, he was enrolled into the NIHR-supported RECOVERY trial.

 The trial examined multiple drugs and their effects on people hospitalised with COVID-19.
 Researchers discovered that the steroid dexamethasone and the arthritis treatment tocilizumab dramatically reduced the risk of death.
 These drugs went on to save the lives of millions of people worldwide during the pandemic.
 Mike said: